duniter/duniter/concepts.md

 Such a contract is actually a chained list of amendments, each amendement defining its own data which may concern individuals, money, or both.
 Each amendment requires to be signed by at least 2/3 of the WoT voters to be considered as valid.
 Furthermore, each amendment also specifies a voters list reflecting people who desire to participate in the democratic process.

-### Money issuance
+### Coins

-Money issuance is made by WoT members, in accordance with the Monetary Contract specifications.
-NodeCoin uses a divisionary money system divided in 3 decimal unities (1, 2, 5) completed with a POW 10 parameter.
+Coins are issued by WoT members, in accordance with the Monetary Contract specifications.
+NodeCoin uses a divisionary money system divided in 9 decimal unities (1..9) completed with a POW 10 parameter.
 When issuing money, each individual may create the unities he desires, in the limits established by the Monetary Contract.
 Newly issued money is not usable as such, it needs to be affected to someone by its issuer throught a transaction process.

 ### Transactions